Questions & Answers – Kodaikanal Factory

 An environmental assessment and risk assessment found no significant risks due to the mercury.
 Other assessments have also confirmed the same.

 Nonetheless, since this episode first came to light we have actively sought to address it in a responsible manner.
 We reached a settlement on humanitarian grounds with our former workers in March 2016.
-We are keen to clean up the factory site.

 The following are a series of inaccurate claims being made and the correct facts on each.